 Quick recap: Bruce Lee schools everyone with his sick moves.

-Fun (?) fact: Bruce Lee struck Jackie Chan in the face with fighting sticks and to make it up to him, promised that he could work on all of his movie.
+Fun (?) fact: Bruce Lee struck Jackie Chan in the face with fighting sticks and to make it up to him, promised that he could work on all of his movies.
 Lee died before being able to fulfill that promise.

 My thoughts: Fighting movies aren’t really my thing, especially after watching Once Upon a Time in China.
 I knew Enter the Dragon wouldn’t be as complicated, but I was still weary that the fighting and general ass kicking would get old after awhile.
 Fortunately, it did not.
 I think what sucked me in from the beginning was Bruce Lee.
 I was expecting a kung fu machine, but he was really funny at times and his acting was much more expressive than I thought it would be.
 Jim Kelly, who played Williams was a delight and I have half a mind to find all of his later films and watch them because he was so wonderful.